WEREMSOFT/raylib-wiki-fork/OpenGL-Graphic-API.md

 raylib relies on OpenGL as its main graphic API.
-Depending on the platform raylib uses different versions of OpenGL by default but it's possible to configure the desired OpenGL API backend on library compilation; just select the appropriate define when compiling [rlgl](https://github.com/raysan5/raylib/blob/develop/src/rlgl.c) module.
+Depending on the platform, raylib uses different versions of OpenGL by default, but it's possible to configure the desired OpenGL API backend on library compilation; just select the appropriate `#define` when compiling the [rlgl](https://github.com/raysan5/raylib/blob/develop/src/rlgl.c) module.

-All OpenGL API calls are contained in rlgl module, this module works as a layer to underlying graphic API.
-Used OpenGL version can be configured on this modules with defines at compile time.
+All OpenGL API calls are contained in the rlgl module.
+This module works as a layer to the underlying graphic API.
+The selected OpenGL version can be configured in this module using `#define`s at compile time.

-Here it is a table with the different OpenGL configurations supported by raylib on the different platforms:
+Here is a table with the different OpenGL configurations supported by raylib on the different platforms:

 PLATFORM | OpenGL version | Notes
 --- | :-------: | ---